WonderWorld: Interactive 3D Scene Generation from a Single Image: Related Work

-Recent improvements in video generation ~\cite{videoworldsimulators2024,blattmann2023stable,kondratyuk2023videopoet,bar2024lumiere} have led to interest in whether these models can also be used as scene generators.
-Several works have attempted to add camera control to these models, allowing a user to ``move'' through the scene; e.g., both MotionCtrl~\cite{wang2023motionctrl} and CameraCtrl~\cite{he2024cameractrl} train specialized modules to enable camera pose control using datasets with camera pose.
-While these techniques are promising, generated video has no guarantee regarding 3D consistency or adherence to the user-specified camera poses.
-In addition, current video generation models remain slow and thus not capable of enabling interactivity.
+\paragraph{Video generation.} Recent improvements in video generation ~\cite{videoworldsimulators2024,blattmann2023stable,kondratyuk2023videopoet,bar2024lumiere} have led to interest in whether these models can also be used as scene generators.
+Several works have attempted to add camera control, allowing a user to ``move'' through the scene~\cite{wang2023motionctrl,he2024cameractrl}.
+While these techniques are promising, they currently do not guarantee 3D consistency and they remain too slow to be interactive.